AdamSlack/react-ui-testing-workshop/README.md

 ### Tests

-You can run the test suite using Yarn
+You can run the test suite using Yarn.
+Stryker is also configured to run mutation tests to validate your test coverage!

+The following commands will let you run unit-tests without coverage, unit-tests with coverage, and mutation tests respectively
 ```
 yarn test
+yarn test:coverage
+yarn test:mutate
 ```

 Test outputs should be logged to the console.

 ### Storybook